ph504/ph504/README.md

 </h1>

 # PH504 👨‍💻
----

 ## Introduction

 born in August 8th, 1998.

 ### Bio
 Hi,
-I am a CSE undergraduate senior student at Shahid Beheshti University.
+I am a CSE undergraduate senior student at Shahid Beheshti University📚.
 My Favorite programming language is Java, But Matlab is awesome too!
 I love Computer Vision and Image processing and I am currently trying to learn more about ML, RL, DL, DRL and Robotics 🤖.
-I also program Games for fun.
+I also program Games for fun.🎮

----
 ## Skills and Technologies
 <div align="center">